osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 Complete the following to run the container:

-1. Open the docker container `bacnetadapter` previously created.
+1. Use the docker container `bacnetadapter` previously created.
 2. Type the following in the command line (`sudo` may be necessary):

 	```bash
 	docker run -d --network host bacnetadapter
 	```

-Port `5590` is accessible from the host and you can make REST calls to BACnet Adapter from applications on the local host computer.
-In this example, all data stored by the BACnet Adapter is stored in the container itself.
+Port `5590` is accessible from the host and you can make REST calls to BACnet adapter from applications on the local host computer.
+In this example, all data stored by the BACnet adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

-### Persistent storage on the local file system from Docker
+### Provide persistent storage for the Docker container

 Complete the following to run the container: